pedroribeiro1718/AgendaApp-Angular/README.md

 A project developed using Angular 19 with modern front-end development practices.
 This application simulates a contact agenda, consuming a fake API powered by JSON Server.

+The contents of this README.md file have been generated with ChatGPT.

 ## ✨ Technologies and Features

 - [Angular 19](https://angular.io/) (`@angular/cli`)